chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 == Changelog ==
+= Version 8.4 =
+* added bootstrap css class to privacy checkbox
+* minor change in file vscf-style
+* updated readme file

+= Version 8.3 =
+* new: disable the collection of ip address (thanks marie)
+* updated most files

 = Version 8.2 =
 * removed the capability to create new submission in dashboard
-* changed the id of custom admin columns
+* changed the id of name and email column on submissions page
 * updated file vscf

 = Version 8.1 =